wei/baota/README.md

 ## Information

 By default all releases are cached for 15 minutes.
 To bust cache (for example right after release) you can call `GET /api?cache=bust`

+The overall idea and design elements are based off the [ZEIT's Hazel](https://github.com/zeit/hazel/), props to them for making such a cool tool.